swift-server/swift-aws-lambda-runtime/Examples/ServiceLifecycle+Postgres/README.md

 ### Lambda can't connect to database

 1. Check security groups allow traffic on port 5432 between Lambda and RDS security groups
-2. Verify the Lambda function is deployed in subnets with proper routing to private subnets
+2. Verify both Lambda and RDS are deployed in the same private subnets
-3. Check VPC configuration and routing tables
-4. Verify database credentials are correctly retrieved from Secrets Manager and that the Lambda execution policies have permissions to read the secret.
+3. Verify database credentials are correctly retrieved from Secrets Manager and that the Lambda execution policies have permissions to read the secret
-5. Ensure the RDS instance is running and healthy
+4. Ensure the RDS instance is running and healthy

 ### Database connection timeout